PouriMoto/Deep-learning-with-fastai/.sandbox/ReadMe.md

-# .ipnyb for my details and projects in fastai
+# .ipynb for my details and projects in fastai